Periodontics

 Obesity

 When you make an appointment to see a member of our team, please do talk to them about any concerns you have.
-It is important that you also share with the dentist or hygienistany problems with your health and about any tablets or medicines you are taking.
-Some medical conditions may change the way our team manages your disease and some medication may change the appearance of your gums.
+It’s important that you also share with the dentist or hygienist any problems with your health and about any tablets or medicines you are taking.
+Some medical conditions may change the way our team manages your disease, and some medication may change the appearance of your gums.

-Brush the gum line and each tooth twice daily (before bed and on one other occasion).
+Brush the gum line and each tooth twice daily.
 Brush for at least 2 minutes.
-Our hygiene services team can advise you on the most appropriate toothbrush for you and can support you by demonstrating the correct brushing techniques for you.
+We can advise you on the most appropriate toothbrush and demonstrate the correct brushing techniques

 Clean daily between the teeth before brushing, using floss in tight spaces and interdental brushes for larger spaces